narendrasingh7/learn-python/tutorials/Section 1/3 Variables/variables.md

 ## Output Variables

-The Python `print()` function is often used to output variables.
+The Python `print()` function is often used to output variablesPython `print()` function is often used to output variable.
 As we used this earlier.

 In the `print()` function, you output multiple variables, separated by a comma: